 The Engineering Inference Engine is an experimental forward-chaining inference engine used for model-based design.
 Public cloud-based models are available at models.parkinresearch.com, some of which have tutorials in the ‘Models’ menu above.

 Cloud-based solutions can be saved and shared with others via their URL, which can be pasted into e-mails or embedded into reports.
 Recipients may verify and build upon your results by clicking the URL and using the model via a browser – no need to install new software!
 URLs that encode the model and your particular input values may be obtained by typing ‘help’ (or by copying the URL in the browser’s address bar if the model has its own window).

-New data types are built from basic ones.
-The basic data types are boolean, integer, double, complex double, and vectors and matrices thereof.
+Data types are objects within the Engineering Inference Engine, so they can be inherited and combined to make composite types.
+New data types are built from booleans, integers, doubles, complex doubles, and vectors and matrices thereof.
 There are also character, string and struct types.
-These data types are objects within the Engineering Inference Engine, so they can be inherited and combined to make composite types.
-For example, there is a data type with maximum and minimum limits, formed from a composite of three double variables encapsulated into a single object.
+For example there is a data type with maximum and minimum limits formed from a composite of three doubles encapsulated into a single object.
 It is used in connection with iterative functions.

-A standardized engineering/physics ontology.
-The ontology mirrors the categorizations used in mathematics and engineering courses taught in schools and universities worldwide.
+A standardized engineering/physics ontology mirrors the categorizations used in mathematics and engineering courses taught in schools and universities worldwide.
 For example, there are objects representing the thermodynamics of a simple compressible substance, the state of a fluid at rest, in motion, and within a duct.
-Each of these objects builds on the object before it by connecting with other objects in the ontology or adding new functions and variables that represent new quantifiable ideas.
-This forms a highly compact and reusable body of knowledge.
+Each builds upon the last, forming a highly compact and reusable body of knowledge.

 Engineering inference models can be visualized as constraint hypergraphs: Variables in the model are nodes (a.k.a. vertices) and equations are edges.